 Just slightly further uptown, we get to know Samantha Barbour, the matriarch of the family that welcomes Theo into its Park Avenue apartment when he finds himself alone under tragic circumstances.

 When Mrs. Barbour says good-bye to Theo in one scene, she gives him an air-kiss redolent of “mint and gardenias.”
+Just like her, these mingled aromas are cool and precise.

 More than a decade later, Theo returns to the Barbour home and as he approaches Mrs. Barbour’s room he’s struck by “the smell of her perfume — unmistakable, white blossoms with a powdery strangeness at the heart — was like a blown curtain over an open window.”